 For those looking for a multi-day walking experience, the St Magnus Way offers a fabulous route, which takes in a wide variety of local landscape and places of interest.

 We’ve tried to bring together some of our favourite walks, ranging from an hour or two’s gentle stroll, to more challenging routes which will take the best part of a full day.
-We'll continue to add new routes regularly over the coming months, covering most parts of the islands.
+We'll continue to add new routes regularly, covering most parts of the islands.

 Find your next Orkney walk